luislavena/gem-compiler/README.md

     Successfully installed nokogiri-1.6.6.2-x86_64-darwin-12
     1 gem installed

+#### Restrictions of binaries

+Gems compiled with `gem-compiler` will be lock to the version of Ruby used to compile them.

+This means that a gem compiled under Ruby 2.2 could only be installed under Ruby 2.2.

+You can disable this by using `--no-abi-lock` option during compilation:

+    $ gem compile yajl-ruby-1.1.0.gem --no-abi-lock

+**Warning**: this is not recommended since different versions of Ruby might expose different options on the API.
+The binary might be expecting specific features not present in the version of Ruby you're installing the binary gem into.

 ### Compiling from Rake

 Most of the times, as gem developer, you would like to generate both kind of